P-3808 A SUPERB JALISCO GROUP OF MUSICIANS, "SHEEP-FACE" TYPE

 Provenance: The Sternberg Family Collection of Pre-Columbian Art, acquired by Mr. & Mrs. Lionel Steinberg of Palm Springs, California in 1968.

-in this group of three, playing a variety of musical instruments, is in impeccable
+figure in this group of three, playing a variety of musical instruments, is in

 still intact, against the red slip, which is exceedingly rare among most "Sheep-face" figures.

-female drummer is seated with one hand on her ornate drum and one held up to her
+is seated with one hand on her ornate drum and one held up to her face.
+She sports

 pointed cat-like ears, a snake-like headband around her typically elongated head, a multi-stranded necklace, and an intricately detailed skirt.